plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Axis-Title-menu-layout.md

 ## Requested features vs total features of a dataset

 !!!note
     This is an advanced feature used to debug technical issues with Pretzel.
-It is a technical counter taht tracks the number of features requested from the backend.
+It is a technical counter that tracks the number of features requested from the backend.

 ![7Requested feature vs total feature](https://github.com/user-attachments/assets/d70269f6-bdb3-41d1-a595-2498ee66bafb)